tolgacatak17/VirusSpreadModel/README.md

 2. **`figures/`**: Contains visualizations such as infection curves and population dynamics plots generated from the simulations.

-3. **`report/`**: Includes a detailed report discussing the mathematical model, assumptions, numerical methods, and analysis of results.
+3. **`report/`**: Contains a detailed report discussing the mathematical model, assumptions, numerical methods, and analysis of results.

 4. **`README.md`**: Provides an overview of the project, its objectives, and instructions for running the simulations and reproducing the results.